 Figure 5B: current salary vs. salary predicted by regression white male submodel 3 (experience and field)

-Figure 5C (below) shows the introduction of rank variables, which further reduces scatter and yields an R-square value of .74 and an adjusted R-square of .73.
+Figure 5C (below) shows the introduction of rank variables, which further reduces scatter and yields an R-squared value of .75 and an adjusted R-squared of .74.